JuliaLang/www.julialang.org/blog/2018/04/tetris-and-you.md

 @def rss_pubdate = Date(2018, 4, 1)
-@def rss = """ Tetris coming to Julia language for v1.0 | Good news, everyone!
+@def rss_description = """ Tetris coming to Julia language for v1.0 | Good news, everyone!
 Starting v1.0, Tetris will be included in the standard library.
 This will allow you to play a round of Tetris while your code is busy running.... """
 @def published = "1 April 2018"

 @def title = "Tetris coming to Julia language for v1.0"